Green Room - Session 2

 1:00 to 2:00 p.m.
 Tuesday, June 13, 2017

 Life Test Correlation Using Simulation Aided/Simulation Guided Testing Methods

 There are many standards and approaches for accelerated durability-reliability testing of electrical/electronic equipment.
 Determining how long to run an accelerated life test, under specific stress levels, to simulate the expected usage life of a product is a challenge.
 The classical way to determine the duration of a life test is a long and expensive process of physical evaluations to correlate test to field conditions.

 A better, science-based approach is now possible by using Physics of Failure math models of aging-wear out mechanisms of E/E components and materials, based on the material science principles of Stress-Driven Damage Accumulation.
 These models can be used in a Computer Aided Engineering (CAE) durability-reliability simulation to determine the rate and accumulated amounts of damage that correlates to when the failure point of an E/E device is reached.

 This process to correlate durability test results to field conditions is known as Simulation Aided Testing (SAT).
 The inverse process where a PoF durability simulation of field conditions is used to design an accelerated life test is known as Simulated Guided Testing (SGT).
 This presentation will provide an overview of SAT/SGT methods with examples for optimizing accelerated thermal cycling life testing of electronic products.

-Key Words: Accelerated Life Testing (ALT), Physics of Failure (PoF), Simulation Aided Testing (SAT), Simulated Guided Testing (SGT), Computer Aided Engineering (CAE), Durability Simulation, Test to Field Correlation
+Key Words: Accelerated Life Testing (ALT), Physics of Failure (PoF), Simulation Aided Testing (SAT), Simulation Guided Testing (SGT), Computer Aided Engineering (CAE), Durability Simulation, Test to Field Correlation

 Rochester Hills, Michigan